Managing dbt Projects on Snowflake using Snowflake CLI¶

 Deploy a dbt project object named

-jaffle_shopfrom a specified directory using a custom profiles directory, a specific dbt version, and enabling external access integrations:
+jaffle_shopfrom a specified directory, supplying a profile file from outside the project, setting a default target, pinning a dbt version, and enabling external access integrations: -

 Listing all available dbt project objects¶